-Cummings Graduate Institute considers a grade of B- to be the minimum passing grade for courses in the DBH Program and non-degree certificate programs.
+CGI considers a grade of B- to be the minimum passing grade for courses in the Degree Programs and non-degree certificate programs.
 Students earning a grade below the minimum must retake the course.
 When retaking the course, the higher of the two grades is recorded on the transcript.
 The student must pay tuition to retake the class the second time.
 If the student receives a second non-passing grade in the retake course, they will be dismissed from the institution.
-Any student who earns a second F for a Culminating Project course will be dismissed from the program.
 Students are required to have a minimum of a 3.0 Cumulative Grade Point Average and a passing grade in all courses to graduate.